 The Children’s Worker from St Lawrence Church, is also a regular visitor at school and also leads various collective worship sessions throughout each term.
 Carina works closely with the school’s ‘Worship Team’ of pupils to plan and lead collective worship for our pupils.
 The ‘Worship Team’ also work with Carina to help plan and lead some of the children’s ‘Tea Services’ at St Lawrence Church.

 Local clergy from St John the Baptist Church, Windlesham and All Saints Church, Lightwater also lead collective worship as well as the Engage group from Woking Churches together who lead ‘Open the Book’ sessions with the children.

-Please click here for our Collective Worship themes for the Autumn Term.
+Please click here for our Collective Worship themes for the Spring Term.